 Oregon Domestic Violence, Harassment, Sexual Assault or Stalking Protections Poster

-The Domestic Violence, Harassment, Sexual Assault or Stalking Protections is a domestic violence law poster by the Oregon Bureau Of Labor and Industry.
+The Domestic Violence, Harassment, Sexual Assault or Stalking Protections is a labor law posters poster by the Oregon Bureau Of Labor and Industry.
 This poster is mandatory for some employers, including employers with 6 or more employees.

 This poster must be posted in a conspicuous place where employees of employers with 6 or more employees will see it and talks about protection from domestic violence, harassment, sexual assault and stalking.
 This poster describes reasonable safety accommodations employers may give employees, who is eligible for these safety accommodations as well as when an employee may take leave.
 This poster also discusses when it is appropriate for an employee to give notice for leave, if leave is paid or unpaid, and how long an employee can leave.